 Solution: It’s recommended that you use Redshift with recent drivers.
 “Recent” doesn’t necessarily mean “the latest” – it means a driver that is no more than a few months old.
 Also, if you installed newer drivers, we recommend rebooting your computer.
 Finally, due to driver bugs or some ‘stuck’ 3D app, a reboot can sometimes fix out-of-VRAM messages.

-Another instance of your 3D app
+Another instance of your 3D app & “Out-of-VRAM”

 If your 3D app is being run multiple times, this can use considerable amounts of VRAM.
 In some cases, users are running multiple instances without even realizing (because of a software crash).